Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Experiments

 \subsection{Datasets and Evaluation Metrics}

-\textbf{Datasets.} We evaluated CSST on two challenging diagnostic VQA benchmarks: 1) \textbf{VQA-CP}~\cite{agrawal2018don}.
+\textbf{Datasets.} We evaluated CSST on three challenging diagnostic VQA benchmarks: 1) \textbf{VQA-CP}~\cite{agrawal2018don}.
 It is a re-organization of the training and test sets of widely-used VQA v1~\cite{antol2015vqa} and VQA v2~\cite{goyal2017making}, where the answer distribution of each question type in the training set is made explicitly different from the one in the test set.
 There are two VQA-CP datasets: VQA-CP v2 and VQA-CP v1.
 We followed the official splits~\cite{agrawal2018don} for both two datasets.
 We also reported our results on the VQA v2 validation set for more complete comparisons.
 2) \textbf{GQA-OOD}~\cite{kervadec2021roses}.
 It is a fine-grained re-organization of GQA~\cite{hudson2019gqa}.
 They share the same training set, but GQA-OOD introduces fine-grained shifts into both the validation and test sets.

-\textbf{Evaluation Metrics.} For model accuracies on VQA-CP, we followed standard VQA evaluation metric~\cite{antol2015vqa}.
-Similarly, we reported accuracy on all test samples (All) and three different categories separately: Yes/No (Y/N), number counting (Num), and other (Other) categories.
-For model accuracies on GQA-OOD, there are four metrics: 1) \textbf{Acc-A} (all): overall accuracy over all test samples.
+\textbf{Evaluation Metrics.} For evaluating the model accuracy on VQA-CP v2/v1, we followed standard metric~\cite{antol2015vqa}.
+Similarly, we reported accuracy on all test samples (\textbf{All}) and three different categories separately: Yes/No (\textbf{Y/N}), number counting (\textbf{Num}), and other (\textbf{Other}) categories.
+Particularly, the ``Y/N'', ``Num'', and ``Other'' types denote the set of questions that are answered ``yes/no'', ``number'', and all other types of answers (neither answered ``yes/no'' nor ``number''), respectively.
+For evaluating the model accuracy on GQA-OOD, there are four metrics: 1) \textbf{Acc-A} (all): overall accuracy over all test samples.
 2) \textbf{Acc-T} (tail): the accuracy on OOD samples (\ie, samples of the tail of the answer class distribution).
 3) \textbf{Acc-H} (head): the accuracy on in-domain samples (\ie, samples of the head of each local group).
 4) $\mathbf{\Delta}$ = (Acc-H - Acc-T) / Acc-T: the error prediction imbalance between frequent (in-domain) and rare (OOD) answers.